gabikersul/dev-tec-challenge/README.md

     - The quantity of clients.
     - The quantity of salespeople.
-    - The best sale ID.
+    - ID of the most expensive sale.
     - The worst salesperson.